-OpenClaw-Inspired Self-Evolving AI Assistant for Local-First IDE Workflows
+OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

-Designing a lightweight, file-based AI system with structured memory and evolution using Cursor IDE rules
+Designing a lightweight, file-based AI system with structured memory and evolution

 0→1 BUILDS